sharkattack51/Backpack/README.md

 Key input, sound, and debugging, the manager class that manages the scene State has, Simply by editing the State class you can start the project.

+If you want to use the UI library can use the [Karabiner](https://github.com/sharkattack51/Karabiner).

 ## Require

 - [Karabiner](https://github.com/sharkattack51/Karabiner)